 When making your reservation, please be sure to inform the River Expeditions Adventure Travel Specialist of any medical condition, physical disability or allergy that may require special attention or accommodations.
 Obtain your physician’s written approval to raft if you have special medical conditions, such as, diabetes, asthma, epilepsy, heart condition, bee sting allergy, etc. While we can accommodate most conditions, it is always best to know prior to rafting and be prepared for any contingency.
 If you have questions about particular conditions please call a River Expeditions Adventure Travel Specialist at 1-800-463-9873.
 See you on the river!

 If you are pregnant, you will not be permitted to go rafting.
-Consider that you won’t always be pregnant, but the river will always be here.
 We do not think it is worth the chance of risking it, no matter how early you are in your pregnancy.
 At River Expeditions we think moms are special – we know you agree and appreciate your cooperation!

 While it is helpful to be able to swim, it is not required.
 Many of River Expeditions guests can’t swim, but everyone on a whitewater trip is required to wear a Type V Personal Floatation Device (PFD or Life jacket).
 These US Coast Guard approved PFDs are designed to be able to float a person upright.
 The only folks who should not come are those people with an inherent fear of water.
 A whitewater raft trip is no place to face your fear of water.
 Everyone else will love it!
 Everybody gets wet & wild at River Expeditions!